sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 The following are specific error scenarios where the DPU state will not be DPU_READY.

-* If the GNMI service is not operational on the DPU or DPU is unreachable for any reason, detach the PCI, and proceed with the reboot after a timeout upon receiving an acknowledgment.
+* If the gNOI service is not operational on the DPU or DPU is unreachable for any reason, detach the PCI, and proceed with the reboot after a timeout upon receiving an acknowledgment.

 * After the DPU reboots, if the DPU PCI fails to reconnect for any reason, an error-handling mechanism should be in place to restore the DPU.